Beatriz Pirón

-Beatriz Elizabeth Pirón Candelario (born February 27, 1995) is a Dominican weightlifter.
+Beatriz Elizabeth Pirón Candelario (born February 27, 1995) is a retired Dominican weightlifter.
 She won the bronze medal in snatch at the 2011 Youth World Championships and gold at the 2011 Youth Pan American Championships.
-She went to the 2012 Summer Olympics ranking in the 9th place and the 2016 Summer Olympics ranking fourth.
+As of 2026, she is the only Dominican woman to have attended four Olympic Games.

+She was among the participants of the 2026 Enhanced Games.
+At the Enhanced Breakers 1 series, as an enhanced athlete, she broke the 53 kg snatch record by lifting 100 kg.

 Personal life

 Born Beatriz Elizabeth Pirón Candelario on February 27, 1995, in San Pedro de Macorís, she is 150 cm tall 48 kg.
 Her parents are Kenia Candelario and Augusto Pirón, have a daughter named Yamilka and Berlyn is the niece of the three times Pan American Games medalist Guillermina Candelario.
-She is a member of the Dominican Republic National Police with the rank of Corporal.
+She is a member of the Dominican Republic National Police and she had her rank lifted to second lieutenant at the time she completed her bachelor's degree in accounting.

 Career

 2009

 Pirón ranked 5th at 1st Youth World championships held in Chiang Mai, Thailand, participating in the under 44 kg, having a 54 kg lift in snatch, 64 kg in clean & jerk and a total of 118 kg.